There are many ways to make DIY fire starters with dryer lint – and most work well. I made and tested numerous variations.

-However, it works as a good emergency fire starter: squirt some hand sanitizer on lint and light it under your fire tinder.
+However, it also works as an emergency fire starter: squirt some hand sanitizer on lint and light it under your fire tinder.

 Also read: Hand Sanitizer Fire Starter Instructions

-I’ve seen this fire starter recommended all over the internet: you stuff dryer lint into an empty toilet paper roll.
-Sometimes they recommend wrapping it in parchment paper to waterproof it.
+I’ve seen this idea recommended all over the internet: you stuff dryer lint into an empty toilet paper roll.
+Sometimes, they recommend wrapping it in parchment paper to waterproof it.

 In theory, it should work.
 However, like many things you find online, it doesn’t work as well as advertised.

-When testing it, I couldn’t get the dryer lint to ignite (probably too many synthetic fibers in the lint).
-Yes, if I held my lighter to the toilet paper roll long enough, I would have gotten a flame – but then I might as well light the kindling with the lighter!
+When testing it, I couldn’t get the dryer lint to spark or ignite (there were probably too many synthetic fibers in the lint).
+If I held my matches to the toilet paper roll long enough, I would have produced flames – but then I might as well light the kindling with the lighter!

 I made a video to show the issues I encountered: